 Loans are placed in non-accrual status when they are contractually 90 days or more past due.
 Loans modified in troubled debt restructurings that were in non-accrual status prior to the restructurings remain in non-accrual status for a minimum of six months.
-Total performing non-accrual loans at September 30, 2012 and 2011 includes \$47,742 and \$16,465, respectively, in troubled debt restructurings which are current according to the terms of their agreement but included with non-accrual loans for a minimum period of six months from the restructuring date.
-SVAs, which had a balance of \$55,507 at September 30, 2011, were charged-off per an OCC directive reducing the balance of loans in non-accrual during the year ended September 30, 2012.
-Beginning with the quarter ended March 31, 2012, home equity loans and lines of credit where the customer has a severely delinquent first mortgage are also placed in non-accrual status.
-Beginning in the quarter ended September 30, 2012, loans in Chapter 7 bankruptcy status where all borrowers have been discharged of their obligation are also placed in non-accrual status.
-At September 30, 2012, the recorded investment in non-accrual status loans includes \$8,807 of performing second lien loans subordinate to first mortgages delinquent greater than 90 days past due.
-At September 30, 2012, the recorded investment in non-accrual status loans includes \$30,631 of performing loans in Chapter 7 bankruptcy status where all borrowers have been discharged of their obligations.
+Additionally, home equity loans and lines of credit where the customer has a severely delinquent first mortgage and loans in Chapter 7 bankruptcy status where all borrowers have been discharged of their obligation are placed in non-accrual status.
+Total performing non-accrual loans at September 30, 2013 and 2012 includes \$54,311 and \$47,742, respectively, in troubled debt restructurings which are current according to the terms of their agreement, of which \$34,001 and \$30,631 are performing loans in Chapter 7 bankruptcy status where all borrowers have been discharged of their obligations.
+Additionally at September 30, 2013 and 2012, the recorded investment in non-accrual status loans includes \$5,277 and \$8,807, respectively, of performing second lien loans subordinate to first mortgages delinquent greater than 90 days.

 Interest on loans in accrual status, including certain loans individually reviewed for impairment, is recognized in interest income as it accrues, on a daily basis.
 Accrued interest on loans in non-accrual status is reversed by a charge to interest income and income is subsequently recognized only to the extent cash payments are received.
 Cash payments on loans in non-accrual status are applied to the oldest scheduled, unpaid payment first.
 Cash payments on loans with a partial charge-off are applied fully to principal, then to recovery of the charged off amount prior to interest income being recognized.
 A non-accrual loan is generally returned to accrual status when contractual payments are less than 90 days past due.
 However, a loan may remain in nonaccrual status when collectability is uncertain, such as a troubled debt restructuring that has not met minimum payment requirements, a loan with a partial charge-off, an equity loan or line of credit with a delinquent first mortgage greater than 90 days, or a loan in Chapter 7 bankruptcy status where all borrowers have been discharged of their obligation.
 The number of days past due is determined by the number of scheduled payments that remain unpaid, assuming a period of 30 days between each scheduled payment.

-An age analysis of the recorded investment in loan receivables that are past due at September 30, 2012 and 2011 is summarized in the following tables.
+An age analysis of the recorded investment in loan receivables that are past due at September 30, 2013 and 2012 is summarized in the following tables.
 When a loan is more than one month past due on its scheduled payments, the loan is considered 30 days or more past due.
 Balances are net of deferred fees and any applicable loans-in-process.